Partner

 What Do You Need from the Partnership?

 For practicing dentists looking to expand their business, a partnership can improve your practice’s bandwidth for accepting more patients.
-Dentists wanting to step back from practicing may want to create a smooth transition to a new owner.
+Dentists wanting to step back from practicing may wish to create a smooth transition to a new owner.
 The right partnership can set up a younger dentist to take over gradually.
 For newcomers, a dental partnership may be an essential step in building a practice for yourself.
 Since you may have trouble securing enough capital to pay for space, purchase or lease equipment, and establish your business, a partnership may give you access to the funds you need and cover expenses.

 Does Your Philosophy of Care Align with Theirs?

 Two dentists with two patients in a dental setting.
+A clear outline of how cases are allocated to each doctor can prevent many problems down the road.

 How a DSO Can Help You Find the Best Type of Dental Partnership for Your Career